Jeremih: 2012–2015: Late Nights

-2016–present: MihTy
+2016–2018: MihTy

+In 2016, Jeremih co-wrote "Woo" from Rihanna's eighth album Anti alongside The Weeknd and Travis Scott.

 On February 7, 2016, Jeremih revealed his fourth studio album will be called, Later That Night in an interview with Billboard.
 In the same interview, he mentioned he had been recently writing songs for Kanye West and Nicki Minaj.
 In the summer of 2016, Jeremih headlined his first European concert tour.
 In July 2016, Jeremih released his second mixtape called Late Nights: Europe, which he recorded while on tour overseas.
 He stated that he was 90% done with his upcoming album Later That Night that would complete his "Late Night" series.

 In June 2016, Jeremih announced a joint album with PartyNextDoor titled Late Night Party, which he said would be released before Later That Night.
 Following this announcement, the two artists headlined a joint tour called Summer's Over Tour scheduled for November and December 2016.
 In the last week of the tour, it was announced that Jeremih would removed from the tour.
 The decision came after Jeremih left the stage mid-performance in Chicago, sent a body-double to perform in Houston, and criticized PartyNextDoor on stage in Dallas.
 A few months later, Jeremih stated that there were arguments between the two artists' teams, but he had no ill will towards PartyNextDoor.

 On Cinco de Mayo 2017, Jeremih released an EP, Cinco De MihYo, which he had written and recorded in 24 hours.
 In March 2018, Jeremih released an EP titled The Chocolate Box.
 Pitchfork stated, "When his projects are well-considered, or made with hyper-focused collaborators, he can be the most enchanting man in the room," but called one of the four tracks awkward and bored.

 On June 8, 2018, Jeremih and Ty Dolla Sign released "The Light" as the lead single from their collaboration album MihTy.
 The 11-track album was released on October 26, 2018, and features guest appearances from Chris Brown, French Montana, and Wiz Khalifa.

 In July 2018, Jeremih announced a joint tour with singer Teyana Taylor called Later That Night.
 The tour dates were from August 3 through September 8 in the United States.
 On August 15, Teyana tweeted that she would be leaving the tour due to mistreatment from Jeremih.

+2019–2024: Non-album singles and hiatus

 In 2019, Jeremih was featured in Chantel Jeffries' song and music video "Chase the Summer".
 In March 2020, Jeremih was featured on the remix for "Baby Girl" by Bryce Vine.
 On May 3, 2021, DJ Khaled released a music video for his song "Thankful" from his album Khaled Khaled featuring Jeremih and Lil Wayne.

+After a long hiatus from recording, Jeremih released his comeback single, "Changes", on October 21, 2022.

+In April 2023, he introduced his first protégé, Illinois singer Murf Dilly, to the music scene with his debut single "2 C's".
+The song featured Jeremih as a guest vocalist and was released on his newly established Late Nightz Records.